gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 # 5. User Management
 We can import the users from *CSV* file in the GoLive.
 And, we can synchronize the users and achieve the SSO via SAML.
 See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455) in daily maintenance.

 **There is a [blog](https://community.sap.com/t5/technology-blogs-by-sap/integrate-sap-s-4hana-authorizations-into-sap-datasphere/ba-p/13644117 ) about how to integrate the authoriztions defined in S/4HANA system into Datasphere.
 If we can synchronize the tables of SAP roles and users in S/4HANA, we won't need to assign some roles to the users manually in Datasphere.
-SAP GRC can automate the process.**
+SAP GRC system can automate the process.**

 # 6. Limits & Integration(with non-SAP)